izaakmaine/izaakmaine.github.io/README.md

 # Discourses of Christ and the Apostles

-Does not accept PRs, feel free to fork at your own leisure or reflection.
+Does not accept PRs, feel free to fork.

 ## License